Lab 4 Assignment: Full Report

 • Comment on the quality of your raw kinetics data (Figure 2).

-• Comment on the quality of your protein standard curve (Figure 3).
+• Comment on the quality of your protein standard curve that you used for specific activity calculation (Figure 3).

 • Comment on the quality of the dataset for all tissues as a whole (relative uncertainty).
 State any problems related to these measurements.

-• Refer to the Writing Guidelines for propogating error from a value derived from division.
+• Refer to the Writing Guidelines for propagating error from a value derived from division.

 • Specific Activity Trends